Clinical Herbalist Certification, become a Clinical Herbalist.

 Wellness isn’t disposable; it comes from nature.
 We believe in helping students connect with vitality and health in their lives.
 Here at the Heart of Herb Herbal School, we believe that holistic herbal-based wellness and nutrition are essential and experiencing a rebirth in modern culture.

 The course transports students through the body systems.
-It contains over 200+ recipes, formulation tips, lectures, presentations, and other educational materials.
+It contains over 200+ recipes, formulation tips, over 80 lectures, presentations, and other educational materials.
 Students learn about the history and science of herbalism, safety, contraindications, and materia medicas.
-We work to make herbal education that is fun, practical, and sustainable for students, and their future goals.
+We work to make herbal education that is fun, practical, and sustainable for students and their future goals.

 Has herbalism been calling you?
 Has the cost, time, or resources stopped you from taking the next step?
 Are you dreaming of a career in herbalism?